 Is love just for another person?
 Is love something you feel when you eat buttered popcorn?
-Is France, is French toast prepared on a beautiful morning a form of love?
+Is French toast prepared for your loved ones, on a beautiful morning a form of love?
 Perhaps love is watching the Game of Thrones.
-Or the Sopranos on Tv.
+Or the Sopranos on TV.
 They may not seem to be loving, but they were a family and seemed to love each other.
 Even if they expressed love differently than you or I express love.

 He could not keep it to Himself.
-That love should be expressed in everything and in every way.
-In in everything out there.
+That love should be expressed in everything and in every way possible.

 In a tree, a flower, a sunset and of course in people.
 That love is even in places you don’t think there is love.
 Like in a tornado.
 In the eye of the tornado there is stillness and peace.
 As if the world has stopped.
 You are still safe, because with God, you are safe.